tonylee3k/Multi-purpose-Personality-Productivity-Tool-MPPT-/README.md

 # Multipurpose Personal Productivity Tool (MPPT)

-## Applicaiton built with Python with the following main libraries
+## Applicaiton built with Python using the following *main* libraries
 1. **PyQt5** - for the app's GUI interface
 2. **PyQtWebEngine** - for the app's built-in mini browser
 3. **sqlite3** - for the built-in database management system to manage inputs from different users